zabbix/zabbix/templates/cloud/AWS/aws_http/README.md

 Before using the template, you need to create an IAM policy with the necessary permissions for the Zabbix role in your AWS account.

-### Required Permissions
+### Required permissions
-Add the following required permissions to your Zabbix IAM policy in order to collect AWS Backup vaults and jobs.
+Add the following required permissions to your Zabbix IAM policy in order to collect AWS backup vaults and jobs.

 ```json
 {